History of applications of martingales in survival analysis: Stopping Times, Unbiasedness and Independent Censoring

 Aalen's argument assumed a specific form of the history, or filtration, $\{\mathcal{F}_{t}\}$.
 Namely that it is given as $\mathcal{F}_{t} =\mathcal{F}_{0}\vee\mathcal{N}_{t}$, where $\{\mathcal{N}_{t}\}$ is the filtration generated by the uncensored individual counting processes, and $\mathcal{F}_{0}$ represents information available to the researcher at the outset of the study.
 However, censoring may induce additional variation not described by a filtration of the above form, so one may have to consider a larger filtration $\{\mathcal{G}_{t}\}$ also describing this additional randomness.
 The fact that we have to consider a larger filtration may have the consequence that the intensity processes of the counting processes may change.
 However, if this is not the case, so that the intensity processes with respect to $\{\mathcal{G}_{t}\}$ are the same as the $\{\mathcal{F}_{t}\}$-intensity processes, censoring is said to be \emph{independent}.
 Intuitively this means that the additional knowledge of censoring times up to time $t$ does not carry any information on an individual's risk of experiencing an event at time $t$.

-A careful study of independent censoring for marked point process models along these lines was first carried out by Arjas and Hara (1984).
-The ideas of Arjas and Hara were taken up and further developed by Per Kragh Andersen, {\O}rnulf Borgan, Richard Gill, and Niels Keiding as part of their work on the monograph \emph{Statistical Models Based on Counting Processes}; cf. Section 11 below.
-Discussions with Martin Jacobsen were also useful in this connection (see also Jacobsen, 1989).
-Their results were published in Andersen et al. (1988) and later Chapter 3 of their monograph.
+A careful study of independent censoring for marked point process models along these lines was first carried out by Arjas and Hara \cite{arjas-hara-1984}.
+The ideas of Arjas and Hara were taken up and further developed by Per Kragh Andersen, {\O}rnulf Borgan, Richard Gill, and Niels Keiding as part of their work on the monograph \emph{Statistical Models Based on Counting Processes}; cf.\ Section~\ref{aalen:monograph} below.
+Discussions with Martin Jacobsen were also useful in this connection, see also \cite{jacobsen-1989}.
+Their results were published in \cite{andersen-et-al-1988} and later Chapter~3 of their monograph.
 It should be noted that there is a close connection between drop-outs in longitudinal data and censoring for survival data.
-In fact, independent censoring in survival analysis is essentially the same as \emph{sequential missingness at random} in longitudinal data analysis (e.g., Hogan, Roy and Korkontzelou, 2004).
+In fact, independent censoring in survival analysis is essentially the same as \emph{sequential missingness at random} in longitudinal data analysis, e.g.~\cite{hogan-et-al-2004}.

 In many standard statistical models there is an intrinsic assumption of independence between outcome variables.
 While, in event history analysis, such an assumption may well be reasonable for the basic, uncensored observations, censoring may destroy this independence.
-An example is survival data in an industrial setting subject to type 2 censoring; that is the situation where items are put on test simultaneously and the experiment is terminated at the time of the $r$-th failure (cf.\ above).
-However, for such situations martingale properties may be preserved; in fact, for type 2 censoring $\{\mathcal{G}_{t}\}=\{\mathcal{F}_{t}\}$ and censoring is trivially independent according to the definition just given.
+An example is survival data in an industrial setting subject to type II censoring; that is the situation where items are put on test simultaneously and the experiment is terminated at the time of the $r$-th failure (cf.\ above).
+However, for such situations martingale properties may be preserved; in fact, for type~II censoring $\{\mathcal{G}_{t}\}=\{\mathcal{F}_{t}\}$ and censoring is trivially independent according to the definition just given.
 This suggests that, for event history data, the counting process and martingale framework is, indeed, the natural framework and that the martingale property replaces the traditional independence assumption, also in the sense that it forms the basis of central limit theorems, which will be discussed next.

-\section{Martingale central limit theorems}
+\section{Martingale Central Limit Theorems}